+This is one of the best locations for photography not only in this district but all over the world.
 East of Page, Arizona is a slot canyon on Navajo land accessible only by guided tours.
 Though it is a bit dark down there, a long exposure should do the trick.
-If you’re lucky, you may even be able to capture the perfect image when sunlight seeps into the canyon from above.
+If you’re lucky, you may even be able to

 By Tanya Puntti

 The largest and most beautiful coral reef lies in the Pacific waters off the Australian coast.
 The structure of the reef is formed by billions of tiny microorganisms, creating the world's largest coral ecosystem.
 In contrast to the other beautiful places to take pictures, the photo of a coral reef stands out for its brightness, uncommonness, and amazing colors.